 - Lock down file permissions

 - Ensure the server and its software (Apache, PHP, your databases, etc) are all up to date.

-- Add a server level firewall onn your web server to filter content before it is processed by WordPress.
-The most popular open source WAF is ModSecurity.
+- Add a server level firewall on your web server to filter content before it is processed by WordPress.
+The most popular open-source WAF is ModSecurity.

 Secure your site

 It’s more about preventative measures than reactive.
 In the long run it is much better to stay ahead of the security concerns and issues rather than be successfully attacked or hacked.
 Depending on the extent of the issue it could be costly to repair, especially if you don’t have a current working backup.

 Secure sites run faster

 Just because you don’t see a problem doesn’t mean there is one.
 Your site could be doing all types of things without your knowledge.
 It’s better to be in control than be “Pretty sure”.